ibugrad/Clear-SF-Org/README.md

-d# Clear-SF-Org/ Use this codes to clean your org!
+# Clear-SF-Org/ Use this codes to clean your org!